mrworf/iceshelf/PROVIDERS.md

 You may define multiple provider sections in one config file.
 Every configured provider receives the generated backup files.

+When `create filelist` is enabled, iceshelf uploads the generated `.lst` file last for each provider.
+That final filelist, or `.lst.asc` when signing is enabled, acts as the provider-local completion receipt for the backup set.

 Example:

 ```ini